Our Guide to Small Dog Breeds

 Young Children and Small Dogs

 Well-trained small dogs can make a great addition to the family.
-However, they don't always mix well with young children, especially toddlers.
-Young children may inadvertently hurt small breeds when trying to play.
+However, they don't always mix well with small children such as toddlers.
+The latter could inadvertently really hurt the former when trying to play.

 Whether you choose a small dog or not, they’re great companions

 Small dog breeds offer a world of possibilities and much joy and companionship for any human who welcomes them into their home.
-As with any dog, they also come with health concerns and other factors to consider, so make sure you understand all aspects of the breed before bringing one home.
-While they may be great for some families, you need to ensure young children know how to interact with your dog correctly and that you train your dog.
-If you have a toddler, you may want to avoid a toy-sized breed like a Toy Poodle or Yorkie to avoid any possible mishaps.
-Whichever breed you choose, make sure to do your research and find one that fits your home and lifestyle, and you'll be rewarded with years of love and loyalty.
+As with any dog, they also come with health concerns and other factors, so you must understand all aspects before bringing one home.
+Although they may be great for some families, you need to ensure young children know how to interact with your dog correctly and that you train your dog.
+And if you have a toddler, you may want to avoid a toy-sized breed like a Toy Poodle or Yorkie to avoid any possible smushing mishaps.
+Whichever breed you choose, ensure you do research to ensure you find one that fits your home, and you'll have years of love and loyalty.

 Related Articles